Is it Possible to Have Pregnancy Symptoms But Negative Tests?

 2. Ovulation

 Similar symptoms but in milder forms may appear during the release of eggs from the ovaries (15).
-If the duration of your menstrual cycle varies, ovulation signs may be mistaken for signs of pregnancy.
+If the duration of your menstrual cycle varies, ovulation symptoms may be mistaken for signs of pregnancy.

 protip_icon Quick fact